-Figure \ref{fig:cate-bias}, \ref{fig:cate-bias-se-oracle} and \ref{fig:cate-cov-oracle} present the bias, the ratio of bias versus oracle standard error and the coverage of 95\% confidence interval with oracle standard error.
-All methods show nominal coverage rate for their oracle confidence intervals, with undersmoothing and debiasing further contributes in reducing bias compared with standard error in most scenarios.
+Figures \ref{fig:cate-bias}, \ref{fig:cate-bias-se-oracle} and \ref{fig:cate-cov-oracle} present the bias, the ratio of bias versus oracle standard error and the coverage of the 95\% Wald-type confidence interval with oracle standard error.
+All methods show nominal coverage rate for their oracle confidence intervals, with undersmoothing and debiasing further contributing to bias reduction compared with standard error in most scenarios.

 Figure \ref{fig:cate-width-ratio} presents the ratio of width of delta-method-based confidence intervals and oracle confidence intervals.
-It shows that the width of delta-method-based confidence interval tends to be smaller than that of the oracle confidence interval for targeted HAL and relaxed HAL, while such width ratios for regular HAL are closer to 1.
+It shows that the width of the delta-method-based confidence interval tends to be smaller than that of the oracle confidence interval for targeted HAL and relaxed HAL, while such width ratios for regular HAL are closer to 1.
 Figure \ref{fig:cate-cov-delta} displays the coverage probabilities delta-method-based confidence intervals.
 It shows that delta-method-based confidence interval for regular HAL achieves higher coverage rate than the targeted HAL and relaxed HAL, and stays around nominal coverage.
 The relative performance of their coverage probabilities aligns with what we find for conditional mean functions.